How to find your MPAN number and MPRN number

 If you still don’t know who your local electricity supplier is, you find out by calling Consumer Direct on 0845 404 0506 and giving them your address and postcode.

 Changing gas and electricity supplier couldn't be easier!
-There are 5 steps to change your supplier:
+Just follow these simple steps to compare suppliers and switch to a better deal:

-We don’t need meter readings at this stage of the application process, but you might need to provide them nearer the time when your account is actually switched from one supplier to the other.
+We don’t need gas and electricity meter readings at this stage of the application process, but you might need to provide them nearer the time when your account is actually switched from one supplier to the other.

 And we won’t need the numbers stamped on the actual meters.
 These are not the correct numbers to use to transfer the account.
 The numbers we require are the ones on the last bills you received.